HrithikViknesh/Detection_and_Semantic_Segmentation_of_Low_Grade_Brain_Tumor/README.md

 * A basic understanding of Neural Networks, CNNs, Transfer Learning, Loss functions, Metrics and Optimizers.
 * Python, Numpy, Matplotlib, Pandas.
 * Tensorflow, Keras
-* Building, training, saving, loading, evaluating a Deep Learning model.
+* Building, training and evaluating a Deep Learning model.

 First, a customized ResNet50 model to detect Brain Tumor from a person's MRI scan image is trained and tuned.

-Second, a ResUNet model to semantically segment the regions of Brain Tumor in a tumor positive scan image is built from scratch and trained.
+Then, a ResUNet model to semantically segment the regions of Brain Tumor in a tumor positive scan image is built from scratch and trained.

-Then, the above two models are put together in a prediction pipeline that makes predictions and also visualizes them.
+Finally, the above two models are put together in a prediction pipeline that makes predictions and also visualizes them.

 Note:
 Since the project was done using Google Colaboratory, all the required packages and libraries were preinstalled.
 These are the libraries and packages required,

 Tensorflow, Keras, scikit-learn, scikit-image, opencv, matplotlib, plotly, seaborn, numpy, pandas, zipfile, os, glob.

-The requirements.txt file from the used Colab environment has also been uploaded.
+The requirements.txt file from the used Colab environment is also available.